 Let’s be clear, this is not a time to stand still.
 Stand still and you risk being hit because no company is too big to fail nowadays.

 UK based, TriExForces operates in 3 continents including Africa.
 Our aim is to develop Leaders who are relevant, rigorous and responsive so they can make meaningful impacts to organisations and leave a legacy.
 You can find Samuel on most social media @samueltreddy for his thought-provoking message on Change, Strategy and Leadership.
 You can also email him on info@TriExForces.com

 About the author:

-Samuel T. Reddy is the founder of TriAtis Leadership, a learning and development organisation which is based in the UK and specialises in leadership accelerators for career enhancement.
+Samuel T. Reddy is the founder of TriExForces, a military style training and development organisation which is based in the UK and specialises in leadership accelerators for career enhancement.
 They develop talented individuals who become influential leaders and highly valued by making meaningful impacts to organisations.

 Mauritian born, Samuel is a multi-award-winning member of the British Forces and author of the international bestselling book ‘Leavers To Leaders’ which has been featured in 3 continents and many companies: Southampton University, JP Morgan Chase & Audi.
 He is the host of the L.O.S Cast at Southampton Business School, University of Southampton in the UK.
 As an entrepreneur, leadership advisor & global leader, Samuel created the ‘Leaders Operating System’ for anyone to stand out in their field.

-If you would like to join one of our Career Driven Campaign to find out how to apply the L.O.S in your career and personal growth, take our leadership influence scorecard http://l2lscorecard.com/ and discover your leadership score and also get a 14 pages reports, the 7 career transition mistakes report and also a real time conversation with one of our team.
+If you would like to join one of our Career Driven Challenge to find out how to apply the L.O.S in your career and personal growth, take our leadership influence scorecard www.l2lscorecard.com/ and discover your leadership score and also get a 14 pages reports, the 7 career transition mistakes report and also a real time conversation with one of our team.